lucidrains/e2-tts-pytorch/README.md

 Implementation of E2-TTS, <a href="https://arxiv.org/abs/2406.18009v1">Embarrassingly Easy Fully Non-Autoregressive Zero-Shot TTS</a>, in Pytorch

-You can chat with other researchers about this work <a href="https://discord.gg/XXHAarGSEH">here</a>

 ## Appreciation

 - <a href="https://github.com/manmay-nakhashi">Manmay</a> for contributing <a href="https://github.com/lucidrains/e2-tts-pytorch/pull/1">working end-to-end training code</a>!